Mohamed-H-Hussein/Research-Trainings-2025/Genome-Sequencing-Course-2025/README.md

 4. The purpose of this folder is **solely for personal learning, professional development, and scientific documentation**, serving as a **personal reference for ongoing and future research**.
 These notes are **intended only as a reflection of my understanding** and **under no circumstances do they replace, reproduce, or serve as the actual course materials**.

 5. **Unauthorized copying, distribution, or commercial use of the original course materials is strictly prohibited**.
-Any use, reproduction, or redistribution of the original teaching materials must be approved in writing by Dr. Abdoallah Sharaf (**[abdoallah.sharaf@uni-konstanz.de](mailto:abdoallah.sharaf@uni-konstanz.de)**).
+Any use, reproduction, or redistribution of the original teaching materials must be approved in writing by Dr. Abdoallah Sharaf.

 6. **Note:** These notes are intended solely for **personal educational purposes**.
 I am **not responsible for any use or interpretation of these notes by others**, and they should not be considered as official guidance or instruction from Dr. Abdoallah Sharaf or the University of Konstanz. **No slides, videos, assessments, or any original course files are included here.**